 i Insider threat

-The threat is even greater from staff with malicious intent, with some estimates placing 85 per cent of data losses at the door of employees.
-These activities are generally achieved with normal levels of access to company data and systems:
+The threat is, of course, even greater from staff with malicious intent, and unlawful activities are often achieved with normal levels of access to company data and systems.

 In this regard, note that Article 14 of the Directive gives Member States the option of effectively forcing employers to prove intent in employee cases to recover damages.
-If that is adopted, it will reduce the effectiveness of the Directive to properly compensate businesses in cases of employee trade secret theft.
+To the extent that this option has been exercised on a country-by-country basis, it will reduce the effectiveness of the Directive to properly compensate businesses in cases of employee trade secret theft.
 This will compel employers to rely more on the employee contract to ensure they are properly protected.

 The Directive also abstains from limiting works council representatives in their use of confidential information, leaving that to local laws, the rules of the specific works council and the employers' contractual rules with the staff representatives.